 The Board of Directors of the Alliance for Health Policy is keenly aware that one of the principal assets of the Alliance is its reputation for fairness and balance in its programming.
-For 30 years, the Alliance has striven to present evidence-based, timely, and civil discussions of issues facing policy makers in health, health care, and long-term services and supports.
+Since 1992, the Alliance has striven to present evidence-based, timely, and civil discussions of issues facing policy makers in health, health care, and long-term services and support.

-The Alliance Board has therefore adopted this Sponsorship Policy Statement to guide Alliance staff as they plan and implement programming, and to give potential supporters of that programming a clearer idea of what they might expect as the program is shaped.
-The goal is to better assure that Alliance programs are in fact, and are perceived as being, balanced and fair presentations of the issues.
+The Alliance Board has therefore adopted this statement to guide Alliance staff as they plan and implement programming, and to give potential supporters of that programming a clearer idea of what they might expect as the program is shaped.
+The goal is to better assure that Alliance programs are in fact, and are perceived as being, balanced, and fair presentations of the issues.

-Supporting Organization – A supporting organization is an organization that provides financial or in-kind resources to support the Alliance’s activities.
+Supporting Organization – A Supporting Organization is an organization that provides financial or in-kind resources to support the Alliance’s activities not tied to a specific program, project, or event.

-Event Sponsor – An event sponsor is an entity that provides specific funding for an Alliance briefing or other Alliance event.
-A supporting organization may be also an event sponsor if it specifically underwrites an Alliance event.
+A Sponsor – A Sponsor is an entity that provides specific funding for an Alliance project, program, webinar, briefing or other Alliance event.
+A Supporting Organization may be also a Sponsor if it specifically underwrites an Alliance project, program, webinar, briefing, or other event.

-Briefing content: The Alliance is strictly nonpartisan.
+The Alliance is strictly nonpartisan.
 We do not advocate, lobby, or take positions on any legislative or regulatory matters.
 Consistent with our mission to provide balanced, nonpartisan education on timely health policy issues, it is critical for the Alliance to maintain our strong reputation as an honest broker in the health policy community.
-To that end, the Alliance will remain solely responsible for the editorial content of briefings and other events, including the subject to be covered, panelists to be invited, and materials to be distributed.
-Suggestions from supporting organizations, including an event sponsor, are welcomed, but the Alliance retains final decision-making responsibility over our programming.
+To that end, the Alliance will remain solely responsible for the editorial content of briefings and other events, including the subject to be covered, panelists/speakers/guests to be invited, and materials to be distributed.
+Suggestions from Supporting Organizations, including Sponsors, are welcomed, but the Alliance retains final decision-making responsibility over our programming.

-Participation on panels: The Alliance strives to provide a range of perspectives on briefing panels, including both policy expertise and on-the-ground practical knowledge imparted by leaders who are implementing health policies on a daily basis.
-No event sponsor that lobbies or takes advocacy positions on health policy issues may have an employee participate on a specific Alliance panel that it underwrites.
-Individuals employed by supporting organizations or event sponsors may be invited to provide introductory or closing remarks at Alliance events that they underwrite.
+The Alliance strives to provide a range of perspectives throughout our programs including webinars, briefings, and other events.
+This includes both policy expertise and on-the-ground practical knowledge imparted by leaders who are implementing health policies on a daily basis.
+No Sponsor that lobbies or takes advocacy positions on health policy issues may have an employee participate on a specific Alliance panel that the Sponsor funds.
+Individuals employed by Supporting Organizations or Sponsors may be invited to provide introductory or closing remarks at Alliance events that the Supporting Organization or Sponsor funds.

-Balanced briefing support: When presenting issues with a clear difference of opinion among stakeholders, Alliance staff will work to assemble a balanced combination of event sponsors.
-We recognize that such balanced support will not be feasible in every instance.
-In every instance, however, Alliance staff will invite balanced viewpoints, even if one side of an argument is not represented by an event sponsor.
-In all instances, the Alliance will maintain sole discretion to invite and secure additional event sponsors.
+When presenting issues with a clear difference of opinion among stakeholders, Alliance staff will work to assemble a balanced combination of Sponsors.
+We recognize that such balanced support may not be feasible in every instance.
+In every instance, however, Alliance staff will invite balanced viewpoints, even if one side of an argument is not represented by a Sponsor.
+In all instances, the Alliance will maintain sole discretion to invite and secure additional Sponsors.

-Applicability: These policies apply to all supporting organizations and to any supporting organization or event sponsor contracted after August 1, 2016.
+These policies apply to all Supporting Organizations or Sponsor contracted after August 1, 2016.